 The harvest season is now in full swing for our area with wheat harvest winding down and soon to follow is potatoes, beets, corn and more.
 This is an important time for our community with such a strong agriculture industry.
 Farmers and their extra hired help will now have two months of long hours and hard work to get in all the crops.
 These long hours and added stresses can really wear down a person’s immune system, create extra fatigue, and even lead to accidents if proper precautions are not followed by everyone.
-To avoid any unnecessary injuries or illnesses, we recommend talking with your employees regularly, about the proper precautions and protocols that should be followed at all times to prevent accidents.
-These reminders should be done at the beginning of the season and throughout, especially when the days get long and fatigue really starts to set in.
+To avoid any unnecessary injuries or illnesses, we recommend that all employees take proper precautions and follow all protocols to prevent accidents.
 Remind your employees of the following:

 Take care of yourself!
 Fatigue and long hours can cause people to make mistakes and lead to major injuries.
 It also breaks down the immune system making us more susceptible to colds and flu.
-Each employee should do their part to take care of themselves by packing plenty of fluids and healthy food and snack options to get through the long days.
+Remember to do your part by taking care of yourself with plenty of daily fluids and healthy food and snack options to get through the long days.
 Avoid alcohol, drugs, and try to get plenty of rest each night too.

 Follow the precautions and rules!
 There are many rules and precautions when working with heavy machinery and driving trucks that should always be followed.
-Employers should be sure that all employees understand these rules before working with any piece of equipment to avoid major injuries.
+Be sure that you understand all rules before working with any piece of equipment to avoid major injuries.
 Drive carefully, slowly, and always be alert to the changing road conditions and other vehicles.